AppliedMechanics/AMfe/002_Python/docs/notes.rst

 How to run the AMfe Code
 ========================

 You need the following stuff installed:

 - Python 3.4 or higher
 - numpy, scipy
 - `ParaView <http://www.paraview.org>`_ for Postprocessing
 - `gmsh <http://geuz.org/gmsh/>`_ for Preprocessing
 - Some Python-Packages in order to build this documentation
    - sphinx
    - numpydoc

 For Python exist several ways how to install it on your computer.
-We recommend to install Anaconda.
-Anaconda is a Package manager and lets you install easily all additional packages and tools related to Python.
+We recommend to install Anaconda, which is a Package manager and lets you install easily all additional packages and tools related to Python.

-After installing the `Anaconda Manager <https://store.continuum.io/cshop/anaconda/>`_  run in your bash-console
+After installing the `Anaconda Manager <https://store.continuum.io/cshop/anaconda/>`_ (make sure, that you install the Python 3 version of it) run in your bash-console

 >>> conda install numpy
 >>> conda install scipy